A Bag of PrettyLitter

 Use code PRETTYBLOG

-With these various reasons for excessive cat meowing in mind, you can better listen to and understand what your cat is trying to communicate with you.
-Commonly, cat’s excessive meowing is either a call for attention or to let you know that they are anxious, scared, or lonely.
-However, other times it can mean that they are in pain or have a health issue on the rise and may need to see a vet to ensure they have good cat health.
+With these various reasons for excessive cat meowing or yowling in mind, you can better listen to and understand what your cat is trying to communicate with you.
+It is especially helpful to know when they are in pain or have a health issue on the rise and may need to see a vet to ensure they have good cat health.

 One way you can stay on top of your cat’s health and not worry about decoding each meow is through PrettyLitter.
 PrettyLitter monitors your cat’s health and can detect both minor and significant changes in their health based on urine.
-This lightweight litter changes color based on alterations in pH levels and chemicals within your cat’s urine and, in doing so, can help you become aware of a health issues before it gets serious.
+This lightweight litter changes color based on alterations in pH levels and chemicals within your cat’s urine and, in doing so, can help you become aware of health issues before they get serious.

 However you choose to address your cat’s meow, be sure to give them the love and attention they need without overdoing it.
 In doing so, a little TLC goes a long way and can be just enough to keep your cat from meowing nonstop.